gleb812/csmodular/README.md

 A web-based modular synthesizer built with Csound, Flask, and vanilla JavaScript + Canvas.

+This project is a next level of pch2csd project  `https://github.com/gleb812/pch2csd`

 ## Features

 - Modular architecture with interchangeable audio modules